rnazali/spireslayer/README.md

 editor.energy(5)

 # for attributes that are not yet provided within the package's method, you can use the `update` method
-# you can find the key for each attribute in the example JSON save file provided in this project
+# you can find the key for each attribute in the dumping session below
 editor.update('current_health', 90)
 editor.update('hand_size', 10)